High Availability Vs Fault Tolerance

 High availability is the smaller subset of fault tolerance.
 It focuses on removing single points of failure.
 It is cheaper but comes at the cost of expected minor performance degradation and data loss.
 Fault tolerance is more expensive, focuses on making every system component redundant, and does not tolerate any drop in performance or data loss even during disasters.

 Things can get a little complicated when it comes to geo-distributed applications, especially those with low latency requirements.
 Latency is a real concern for such scenarios because of network transit delays that impact everything from database replication and ETL processes to user experience.
 Fault tolerance and High availability in such scenarios require tooling that circumvents such delays.
-Fortunately there are tools out there that leverage new technologies like CRDTs, Edge computing, Append-only logs and Multi-Model databases to allow for fast performance while supporting fault tolerance.
+Fortunately there are solutions like Macrometa out there that leverage new technologies like CRDTs, Edge computing, Append-only logs and Multi-Model databases to allow for fast performance while supporting fault tolerance.